ivycat/posts-in-page/posts-in-page/readme.txt

 You can even use different templates for each shortcode if you like.

 == Changelog ==

+= 1.1.1 =
+* Code maintenance, fix for category bug, also added ability for multiple post types per shortcode.

 = 1.1.0 =
 * Code maintenance, squash non-critical debug notices.